 Did you know that 1 out of every 3 deaths in the United States is linked to cardiovascular or heart disease, making it the No.1 cause of death in the US?
 Cardiovascular disease is one of women’s greatest health threats and individuals with type 2 diabetes are at a higher risk of heart disease.

 We want you to live your best and healthiest life, and that includes understanding signs and symptoms of heart disease and ways to keep your heart healthy.
-Here are the top symptoms to be aware of and tips for keeping your heart healthy.
+Here are the top symptoms to be aware of and tips to keep your heart healthy.

 Heart Attack Symptoms

 A common side effect of heart disease is a heart attack.
 A heart attack can be sudden and intense or can start slowly with mild pain and tightness in your chest.
 Additionally, women can experience other symptoms like shortness of breath and jaw pain.
-Knowing how to recognize these symptoms is lifesaving and will protect your heart from further damage.
+Knowing how to recognize these symptoms could save your life and will protect your heart from further damage.
 Here are the common heart attack symptoms for both men and women.
 If you are experiencing any of these symptoms, call your doctor.

 Heart Disease Prevention